-With the mantra “There shall be no play in the control system”, the team has been inspecting every aspect of the Auster’s flying controls – including the horizontal flying trim system.
+With the mantra “There shall be no play in the control system”, the team have been inspecting every aspect of the Auster’s flying controls – including the horizontal flying trim system.
 This trim control is provided by a pair of trim tabs located beneath the tail plane.
 The tabs are controlled by the pilot independently of the elevator via two steel wires that run up the inside of the fuselage.

 The inspection of this sub-system revealed significant wear/play at every mechanical interface so less the tabs themselves, everything is being replaced.
-Now with (significant) effort, some bits can still be sourced but, as with many of the Auster’s engineering solutions, we have to make a few parts ourselves.
+Now with (significant) effort, some bits can still be sourced but as with many of the Auster’s engineering solutions, we have to make a few parts ourselves.
 Converting 40 feet of cold-drawn piano-wire into beautiful control cables with perfect eye-ends will be the subject of later update; for now we have a bent spar to sort out.

 And it’s not just bent – it’s the wrong specification.
 The current spar looks like it may have served in a previous life as the central support for a 16th Century Pike wielded by some brave warrior.
 I can see what has happened though; at some stage, probably during ground handling, the original spar was bent or broken and a new item was required.
-I do have some sympathy/empathy with the engineer concerned as given the challenges encountered to find the right item, I’ll admit that at one stage, I also was tempted to re-purpose a bit of 3/8” mild steel stock as a solution.
+I do have some sympathy/empathy with the engineer concerned as given the challenges encountered to find the right item, I’ll admit at one stage, I also was tempted to repurpose a bit of 3/8” mild steel stock as a solution.

-It turns out that we needed some Spar-ing Partners to solve this problem.
-First up was good friend to the Flight and Auster/Taylorcraft technical guru Ron Neal who provided a copy of the right drawing.
+It turns out we needed some Spar-ing Partners to solve this problem.
+First up was good friend to the HAAF and Auster/Taylorcraft technical guru Ron Neal who provided a copy of the right drawing.
 Thanks Ron!
 And surprise suprise, the spar is a tube, not a bar – and the tube material specification was T35 alloy steel.
 Great – off we go in search of 3/8” T-35 tubing.

 Underlining the Taylorcraft (American) spec of the aircraft is that everything is in imperial sizes – so our final partner in this journey was a really helpful guy called Aron at CML Supply, Lexington (Kentucky) who sent us a pack of No 27 size Cobalt drill bits.
-This will enable us to drill the (quite hard) T64 tube with lovely 3.658mm diameter holes (not a drill bit size normally carried in the tool box!).
-The 4BA screws used to attach the trim tabs are 3.62mm diameter so we will have a rather pleasing 38 thousandths of a mm clearance in the spar.
+This will enable us to drill the (quite hard) T64 tube with lovely 3.658 mm diameter holes (not a drill bit size normally carried in the tool box).
+The 4BA screws used to attach the trim tabs are 3.62 diameter so we will have a rather pleasing 38 thousandths of a mm clearance in the spar.
 There shall be no play in the control system!